-Perhaps because of gender stereotypes or how the people at Hallmark decided to spin it, Father’s Day has always felt a bit different to me than Mother’s Day.
-It was often about tools and gadgets and dads getting permission to drink beer and watch sports without apology.
+Father’s Day has always felt a bit different to me than Mother’s Day.
+Perhaps because of gender stereotypes or how the people at Hallmark decided to spin it.
+Somehow it seems mostly about tools and gadgets and dads getting permission to drink beer and watch sports without apology.

-Comparing Mother’s Day and Father’s Day cards this year, thinking about this contrast, I was struck by how much less emphasis there was on the uniqueness of fatherhood or the relationship between a father and child (a lot more good jokes though!).
-Father’s Day is, at its core, unquestionable about love.
+Comparing Mother’s Day and Father’s Day cards this year, I noticed how little emphasis there is on the uniqueness of fatherhood or the relationship between a father and child (a lot more good jokes though!).
+Father’s Day is, at its core, unquestionably about love.
 It is just a bit more . . . hidden.
 You know, like when two brothers give each other that one-armed, pound on the back, hug.
 You know there is love hiding in there, it just isn’t quite so obvious.

-I can’t speak for anyone else but for me, Father’s Day has felt a bit different.
-It wasn’t a day that created the space for the same level of emotion in life, so it seems to make it a harder day for me to know what to do with the emotions of the loss.
+I can only speak for myself, but, for me, Father’s Day has always felt a bit different.
+The day doesn’t seem dedicated to the same level of emotion as Mother’s Day, so it makes it a harder for me to know what to do with the emotions of the loss on the day.
 I wonder if others feel this.
 Be it fathers who have lost children, or children who lost fathers, if the day didn’t carry the same emotional weight when a loved one was alive, does it make it harder to figure out what to do to acknowledge the day when they are gone?

 So where does that leave us?
 What do we do?
 Well, I have posted about sulking for Father’s Day.
 We have posted on supporting kids who can’t remember their dads on Father’s Day.
 We have posted deeply moving words from one grieving father to another.
 But what we haven’t talked about, despite it being something I make the conscious effort to do this time of year, is storytelling.